JEF1056/Reconstruction-Style/README.md

 # Reconstruction-Style

 Reconstruction Style is a methodology involving the encoding of an image into tensors using typical image replication networks, then applying a VGG framework before the decoding.
-More details will be in the paper I publish next year.

 ### Adapting a new style
 By using the pretrained reconstruction network, adapting a new style usually takes around 30 seconds on a Titain X with 200 iterations.
 On the same machine, arbitrary fast style transfer takes about 8 hours to produce similar results.